 Series B in 2016

-Graphite Software Corp. specializes in providing a secure Android virtualization platform known as Secure Spaces, which allows multiple virtual environments to coexist on a single device.
-These environments can include personal, children's, work, and secure banking spaces, each offering distinct user experiences with customized applications, wallpapers, launchers, and security settings.
-The company's solution caters to various sectors, including secure banking, enterprise mobility management, consumer privacy, and education.
-Founded in 2013 and headquartered in Ottawa, Canada, with additional offices in Sunnyvale, California, and Beijing, China, Graphite Software aims to address the needs of both enterprises and consumers by delivering a balance of usability and security in mobile device management.
+Graphite Software Corp. specializes in a secure Android virtualization platform known as Secure Spaces, which allows multiple virtual environments, or "Spaces," to exist simultaneously on a single device.
+This innovative solution facilitates distinct user experiences, including personal, children’s, work, and secure banking spaces, each with tailored applications, wallpapers, launchers, and security settings.
+Graphite's technology addresses the growing demand for secure mobile device management in various sectors, such as secure banking, enterprise mobility, consumer privacy, and education.
+Founded in 2013 and headquartered in Ottawa, Canada, with additional offices in Sunnyvale, California, and Beijing, China, the company aims to redefine mobile device security by offering a user-friendly yet secure alternative to existing dual persona solutions in the bring-your-own-device (BYOD) market.

 DragonWave